Grenfell Tower fire

-The fire is the subject of multiple complex investigations by the police, a public inquiry (published in 2025), and coroner's inquests.
-Among the many issues investigated are the management of the building by the Kensington and Chelsea London Borough Council and Kensington and Chelsea TMO (the tenant management organisation which was responsible for the borough's council housing), the responses of the Fire Brigade, other government agencies, deregulation policy, building inspections, adequate budgeting, fire safety systems, the materials used, companies installing, selling and manufacturing the cladding, and failures in communications, advice given or decisions made by office holders.
-In the aftermath of the fire, the council's leader, deputy leader and chief executive resigned, and the council took direct control of council housing from the KCTMO.
+The fire is the subject of multiple complex investigations by the police, a public inquiry, and coroner's inquests.
+Among the many issues investigated are the management of the building by the Kensington and Chelsea London Borough Council and Kensington and Chelsea TMO (the tenant management organisation, which was responsible for the borough's council housing), the responses of the Fire Brigade, other government agencies, deregulation policy, building inspections, adequate budgeting, fire safety systems, the materials used, companies installing, selling and manufacturing the cladding, and failures in communications, advice given or decisions made by office holders.
 Parliament commissioned an independent review of building regulations and fire safety, which published a report in May 2018.
 In the UK and internationally, governments have investigated tower blocks with similar cladding.
 Efforts to replace the cladding on these buildings are ongoing.
 A side effect of this has been hardship caused by the United Kingdom cladding crisis.

 The Grenfell Tower Inquiry began on 14 September 2017 to investigate the causes of the fire and other related issues.
 Findings from the first report of the inquiry were released in October 2019 and addressed the events of the night.
 It affirmed that the building's exterior did not comply with regulations and was the central reason why the fire spread, and that the fire service were too late in advising residents to evacuate.
 A second phase to investigate the broader causes began on 27 January 2020.
-After extensive hearings, Grenfell Tower Inquiry’s final report was published 26 February 2025, as was the Government's response, which accepted the findings and outlined plans to act on all 58 recommendations.
+After extensive hearings, Grenfell Tower Inquiry's final report was published 26 February 2025, as was the Government's response, which accepted the findings and outlined plans to act on all 58 recommendations.
 Police investigations are ongoing to identify possible cases to place before the Crown Prosecution Service, who will decide on criminal charges.
 Due to the complexity and volume of material, cases are not expected to be presented before the end of 2026, with any trials from 2027.
 In April 2023, a group of 22 organisations, including cladding company Arconic, Whirlpool and several government bodies, reached a civil settlement with 900 people affected by the fire.
 As of 26 February 2025, seven organisations are under investigation for professional misconduct.